Is Baby Getting Enough Breast Milk?

 - Sucking and swallowing: While breastfeeding, you can

 see by the way your baby is moving his/her mouth and chin, whether he/she is drinking

 or not.
 Watch the video to see the examples below.
 If you can hear your baby

 swallowing, then you can rest assured that he/she is getting in lots of

 milk, but not every baby makes swallowing sounds at the breast.

-Sensation at the breast: You should feel a strong deep pulling sensation when your baby is suckling.
+A sensation at the breast: You should feel an intense, deep pulling sensation when your baby is suckling.

 Bowel movements: Colostrum will help move the meconium (first

 dark stools) from your baby’s system.
 Baby should have at least 1 dark bowel